It’s important to stream on twitch at optimal times if streamers want to gain recognition and increase their viewership quickly.

 You’ll generally find that the highest viewer ratios are available very early in the day.
 Most categories have the largest viewer ratios between 7 am-11 am.
 If you’re a streamer that struggles to grab an audience, it might be worthwhile trying to stream earlier in the morning!

 4. Choose the right Time based on Other Events

 The last way to choose an adequate time is by holding events.
 For example, many streamers reward their communities when hitting a milestone with 12 hours of 24-hour streams.

 Consider keeping these sparse to keep them memorable and eventful, and plan how you will saturate for that time!

 What to Do if You Can’t Stream at the Best Time

-However, other strategies such as streaming less saturated games and using existing social media can allow you to have an audience during a Time that is preferable for you.
-It’s worth experimenting with these options and seeing what works best for you!
+However, other strategies, such as streaming less saturated games and using existing social media, can allow you to have an audience during a time that is preferable for you.
+It’s worth experimenting with these options and seeing what works best for you as a content creator!